-- Visitors center with an historic appearance - A caretaker's space, ideally within and on the second floor of a visitors center - Barn adjacent to the visitors center - An area for goats, sheep or turkeys - A visual buffer in the center of the site - Incorporate a gravel/pervious parking surface - Create rain garden for stormwater incorporate cattails/ornamental grasses to also serve as visual buffer - Winding entrance path into site so as not to see the entire site from the entrance - Move maintenance building to near property line this will buffer the adjacent house from the site maintenance road. - Maintain existing tree at northwest corner of proposed garden - Provide for emergency vehicle access - Internal access road to be pervious stone dust/gravel - Move blacksmith shop to the existing cleared area on the adjacent City-owned property to the northwest - Include landscaped screening with native plants to provide buffer to adjacent residences - Provide for a visual buffer from the road/parking area - Include lighting within the parking area - Include a bike rack life expectancy of 40+ years.
-This pool has outlived its life expectancy.
-Additionally the size and configuration of the pools is inefficient and does not reflect current needs and requirements for typical municipal pool facilities.
-The lap pool is extremely large for lap swimming, especially if not being used for competition swimming and the wading pool, although large, does not provide much diversity in activity for different age groups and swimming levels.
-A new pool facility would combine the current municipal aquatic trends as well as swimming lanes for competition swimming.
-A new filtration system should be would be incorporated into the designs for any replacement of the pool facility.
-Given the age, condition, and amount of work required in order to bring the pool house structure into compliance with current pool health and building code requirements, the building doesn't provide any salvage or repair value.
-The building is not registered as a historical building with the Salem Historical Society.
-The building should be razed, and replaced with a new compliant building.
-A presentation of preliminary designs is located here.
+- Visitors center with an historic appearance - A caretaker's space, ideally within and on the second floor of a visitors' center - Barn adjacent to the visitor's center - An area for goats, sheep or turkeys - A visual buffer in the center of the site - Incorporate a gravel/pervious parking surface - Create rain garden for storm water incorporate cattails/ornamental grasses to also serve as visual buffer - Winding entrance path into site so as not to see the entire site from the entrance - Move maintenance building to near property line this will buffer the adjacent house from the site maintenance road. - Maintain existing tree at northwest corner of proposed garden - Provide for emergency vehicle access - Internal access road to be pervious stone dust/gravel - Move blacksmith shop to the existing cleared area on the adjacent City-owned property to the northwest - Include landscaped screening with native plants to provide buffer to adjacent residences - Provide for a visual buffer from the road/parking area - Include lighting within the parking area - Include a bike rack

-2. Forest River Pool Assessment (2017)
+4. Forest River Pool Assessment (2017)